 Why should you have a professional dentist perform a dental implant procedure?
 Unlike dentures, dental implants are inserted into your jawbone through surgery, meaning they won’t slip or shift out of place.
 The secure fit gives your smile a more natural feel that doesn’t often come with bridges or dentures.
 Additionally, dental implants can keep your jawbone from shrinking and other natural teeth from shifting by having the artificial root and tooth fill up the gap left behind by the missing tooth.

 The artificial root of a dental implant is made of titanium metal and is placed in your mouth during a surgical procedure.
 First, the implant is inserted into your jawbone just beneath your gum tissue.
 While tissue heals, the implant will bond to your bone and attach to the gum.
 Healing takes several months, but once complete the second stage of the dental implant procedure consists of attaching an abutment to the implant.
 This abutment connects to the replacement tooth created by your dentist.

 Dental implants aren’t for everyone.
 There are specific criteria you need to meet in order to have the procedure.
-Dr. Paul can assess whether or not you’re a right candidate for dental implants.
+Dr. DeMan can assess whether or not you’re a right candidate for dental implants.